What is OCIA?

 Who are the participants in OCIA?

-Catechumens :: Those who have not yet been baptized into the Christian Faith through a valid baptism and who have expressed a desire to join the Catholic Church.
+Inquirers/Catechumens :: Those who have not yet been baptized into the Christian Faith through a valid baptism and who have expressed a desire to join the Catholic Church.

 Candidates :: Non-Catholics who have received a valid Christian baptism following the Trinitarian formula and who wish to join the Church and Catholics who have been baptized but have not received any other Sacraments and who wish to be in full communion with the Church.